Shop Knowledge center Crop protection & disinfection Hygiene protocols Cucumber

 • Solution based on fluorine hydrogen: Flusol Forte (practical dose: 3%)

-• Solution based on ammonium hydrogen difluoride: Topcleaner (practical dose for low level of pollution: 5 - 10%) (see overview of glass cleaning )
+• Solution based on ammonium hydrogen difluoride: Topcleaner (practical dose for low level of pollution: 5 - 10%) (see overview of glass cleaning)

 After 5 - 10 minutes, spray-rinse the glass and greenhouse area with plenty of water.

-Aim: to remove all of the glass cleaner and organic material.
+Aim: to remove all the glass cleaner and organic material.
 Please note: allow the ecological cleaner to soak in for 20 minutes before it is hosed down.
 Heat treat the chains and crop wires.

 For green deposits: close the cloth and spray it with Menno ter Forte (after one day, rinse thoroughly with water and allow to dry properly).
 The alternative is to use a stabilized hydrogen peroxide.

 Depending on the level of contamination: use alkaline cleaner Hortisept Clean 1 – 3%.
-Use about 1500 liters/hectare and preferably apply as a foam (the foaming version is Hortisept Clean Plus ).
+Use about 1500 liters/hectare and preferably apply as a foam (the foaming version is Hortisept Clean Plus).
 Within 5 minutes, rinse off with high pressure (hot) water (prevent drying of the product before it is rinsed off).
 Choose Menno ter Forte if many algae are present.
 Consult the gutter supplier about warranty provisions related to the use of Hortisept Clean.
 A biodegradable alternative to cleaning the gutters is

 Ask the gutter supplier about the warranty conditions when using Hortisept Clean.
 A biodegradable alternative for cleaning the gutters is Floorclean 5 - 10%.